-- 11.1 Unless the court determines that another value is more appropriate, rights and interests must be valued at the cost of replacing the real property, to which the right or interest right applies, minus the following amounts: - (a) the amount of any accrued depreciation applicable to it; - (b) the amount of any outstanding debts or other liabilities assumed for acquiring it; and - (c) the amount of any outstanding debts or other liabilities assumed for improving or maintaining it.
+11.1 Unless the court determines that another value is more appropriate, rights and interests must be valued at the cost of replacing the structure, fixture or other property, to which the right or interest right applies, minus the following amounts:

+- (a) the amount of any accrued depreciation applicable to it; - (b) the amount of any outstanding debts or other liabilities assumed for acquiring it; and - (c) the amount of any outstanding debts or other liabilities assumed for improving or maintaining it.

-Note: Valuation of real property on reserve will be difficult to determine, since there is little market for these rights and interests and there is little market data available.
+Note: Replacement value has been chosen as the method to value real property on reserve, since there is little market for these rights and interests and there is little market data available.
 This is particularly true for remote First Nations.
-Replacement value is recommended as the method.
-This is the first version of s.
-11.1.
-A First Nation may instead value market value as the method of valuation.
+A First Nation may choose another more appropriate method of valuation, if one is available.

-- 11.1 Rights and interests must be valued at the amount that a buyer would reasonably be expected to pay for comparable rights or interests minus the amount of any outstanding debts or other liabilities assumed for acquiring the rights or interests or for improving or maintaining the structures and lands that are the object of the rights or interests, unless the court determines that another value is more appropriate in the circumstances. - 11.2 For greater certainty, the value of a right or interest does not [necessarily] mean its insured value or the value of equivalent property off reserve. - 11.3 The date for determining the value of rights and interests is the earliest of the following dates: - (a) the date a divorce is granted; - (b) the date the marriage is declared a nullity; - (c) the date the spouses began to live separate and apart; - (d) the date on which a spouse manifested the intention not to continue the marriage or common-law relationship; - (e) the date one spouse dies; - (f) the date an application is made to the court for - (i) exclusive occupation of the family home, - (ii) division of family real property, or - (iii) irresponsible depletion.
+11.2 For greater certainty, the value of a structure, fixture or other property affixed to land does not mean its insured value or the value of an equivalent one off reserve.

+11.3 The date for determining the value of rights and interests is the earliest of the following dates:

+- (a) the date a divorce is granted; - (b) the date the marriage is declared a nullity; - (c) the date the spouses began to live separate and apart; - (d) the date on which a spouse manifested the intention not to continue the marriage or common-law relationship; - (e) the date one spouse dies; - (f) the date an application is made to the court for - (i) exclusive occupation of the family home, - (ii) division of family real property, or - (iii) irresponsible depletion.